top of page

 Because our courses are modular and there is an element of self study we can avoid a rigid schedule and the trainer can create a weekly training programme based entirely on local conditions, wildlife movements and water levels.

 We try by all means to make sure that every student who joins our programmes has exposure to all our training.
-This means that every week we will do at least 1 mokoro excursions, some boating, game-drive, game walks, a sleep out on an island, basic weapons training (not for bush skills or the birding course), tracking, navigation, survival skills, hydrology, ecology etc.
+This means that every week we will do at least 1 mokoro excursion, some boating, game-drive, bush walks, a sleep out in the wilderness, basic weapons training (not for bush skills or the birding course), tracking, navigation, survival skills, hydrology, ecology etc.

 Please note that the flood waters of the Okavango are seasonal.
 Water based activities on our guide training courses are dependent on water levels.
 Our peak flood is typically middle to end of August.